dat18v2-2semester/grasp/information_expert.md

 ## Example

-A Customer wants to know the current total of items in the shoppingcard.
+A Customer wants to know the current total of items in the shopping card.
 What object has the information?

 ![](/img/information_expert.png)